aprettyloner/Object-Detection-on-Thermal-Images/README.md

 $  ```python3 detect.py --data data/custom.data --cfg cfg/yolov3-spp-r.cfg --weights weights/custom.pt```

-<strong>Modified config in yolov3-spp-r.cfg file; Leverages Spatial Pyramid Pooling with Ultralytics YOLOv3 for better feature extraction and higher precision on thermal images:</strong>
+<strong>Modified config in yolov3-spp-r.cfg file; Leverages Spatial Pyramid Pooling with Ultralytics YOLOv3 for better feature extraction and higher precision on thermal images. <em>See Convolutional Neural Network Architecture below:</em></strong>
 ![](1_h-SYoymeVq5hSK3Vv3C-Ig.png)

 - At the root of the project, you will then see a folder named output get generated with annotated images and bounding boxes around the objects within the images you chose for the ``data/samples`` folder.